hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 ## Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the Settings > VCS Providers page for your organization.
-Click the “Add VCS Provider” button.
+Click the "Add VCS Provider" button.

     If you just created your organization, you might already be on this page.
 Otherwise:

     1. Make sure the upper-left organization menu currently shows your organization.
-    1. Click the “Settings” link at the top of the page (or within the &#9776; menu)
+    1. Click the "Settings" link at the top of the page (or within the &#9776; menu)
-    1. On the next page, click “VCS Providers” in the left sidebar
+    1. On the next page, click "VCS Providers" in the left sidebar
-    1. Click the “Add a VCS Provider” button
+    1. Click the "Add a VCS Provider" button

 1. The next page has several steps to guide you through adding a new VCS provider.
 Select "Azure DevOps" then select "Azure DevOps Server" from the dropdown.